Spring is Here!

 There are buds and green leaves coming out on the trees and our grass is very ready to mow.
 I am having trouble sleeping at night because our resident sea lions and eagles are barking and chirping all night as it is officially “herring season”.
+It’s the perfect time for some Spring Cleaning and a Spring Detox for my body.

 Personally I love this season of the year.
 It’s that time of the year when nature renews and restores itself.
 Many people take the time as the days get lighter to ‘spring clean’ our homes, getting rid of all the clutter that’s accumulated through the winter and deep cleaning both the outside and inside of our homes.